guardian/recipes-backend/scripts/2025-10-22-Spike-migration-templates/README.md

 # 2025-11-04
 - Added cost calculation to the script.
 We're at about $0.05 per recipe, total cost of migration is around $300 for 7k recipes.
 This probably needs to be doubled or tripled as I doubt we'll one-shot the migration.
 - Found a bug where the LLM wasn't returning the same number of ingredient as the input.
 You cheeky thing.
 We just need to avoid crashing as the LLM-in-a-loop will see it in the diff and fix it.
+- write the results in a CSV, so it's easier to review larger scales.